markzuckerbergas/gbmplus-api-python/README.md

 2. Alternatively, define your USER_EMAIL, USER_PASSWORD and CLIENT_ID as variables in your source code; this method is not recommended due to its inherent insecurity.

-3. Create a new Python file inside the cloned directory (for example, main.py).
-Single line of code to import and use the library goes at the top of your script:
+3. Single line of code to import and use the library goes at the top of your script:

     ```python
     import gbmplus